 Scroll down until you find the section called "Virus & threat protection settings."
 In it, you should see a link called "Manage settings."
 Click or tap on it.

 Step 3.
-Enable or disable Real-time and Cloud-delivered protection
+Enable or disable Cloud-delivered protection and Automatic sample submission

-The "Cloud-delivered protection" is also turned on by default and it "provides increased and faster protection with access to the latest protection data in the cloud."
+The "Cloud-delivered protection" should be turned on by default because it "provides increased and faster protection with access to the latest protection data in the cloud."
 It also states that it "works best with Automatic sample submission turned on," which sends samples of suspicious files to Microsoft without prompting you to do so.
 If you do not want Windows Defender Antivirus to communicate with Microsoft's cloud-based infrastructure, and never receive and send data from it, set the switches for Cloud-delivered protection and for Automatic sample submission to Off.

-Note that, if you want to find more details about what information is sent to Microsoft and how it is used, you can always click or tap the "Privacy Statement" link found at the bottom of the list with settings.
+NOTE: If you want to find more details about what information is sent to Microsoft and how it is used, click or tap the "Privacy Statement" link found at the bottom of the list with settings.